deepanshugupta2610-369/Food-Delivery-Operation-and-Revenue-Analysis-SQL/README.md

-# 🍔 Swiggy Sales Analysis using SQL & Dimensional Modelling
+# 🍔 Swiggy Sales Opeartion and Revenue Analysis using SQL & Dimensional Modelling

 ## 📌 Project Overview
 This project performs an **enterprise-grade SQL Sales Analysis** on Swiggy-like food delivery data using a **Dimensional Modelling approach (Star Schema)**.